National Route 40 (Argentina): South

 From Mendoza, RN40 continues south to Pareditas, Malargüe, Chos Malal, and Zapala.
+After Zapala the rout goes to Junin de los Andes, and from there to San Martin de los Andes.
+Trough "La ruta de los siete lagos" goes to Villa la Angostura and then to Bariloche.
 It takes a route to the east of Bariloche to El Maitén and a junction with RN258 at Leleque.
 It then passes near Esquel and continues by Tecka, José de San Martín, and Alto Río Senguer to a junction with the RN43 at the town of Perito Moreno.

 The road then enters the most remote part of its route.
 124 km south of Perito Moreno is the junction with a side road to Cueva de las Manos, and 3 km farther is the tiny settlement of Bajo Caracoles (population 100).
 After a further 101 km, there is a junction with the road to Perito Moreno National Park, but there is no habitation apart from a police station and later an estancia until the small town of Tres Lagos, some 235 km further south.
 From Tres Lagos, the road is paved to a junction 32 km east of El Calafate and another junction at El Cerrito, where RN40 leaves the main highway to Rio Gallegos.
 The route then takes a roundabout route to Rio Gallegos through the town of 28 de Noviembre, where it turns east to follow the valley of the Gallegos River.
 It reaches the Atlantic coast at Punta Loyola, at the mouth of the Gallegos River 36 km from Rio Gallegos.